The 7th Australasian Mental Health Outcomes and Information Conference

 Putting health back into mental health care - engaging AMHOIC stakeholders to design systematic solutions for mental health and mental illness measurement, treatment, and prevention - Joep Van Agteren and Matthew Iasiello, South Australian Health and Medical Research Institute (SAHMRI)

 Finding the Care Factor – the integration of routine outcome measurement and care planning for adult consumers - Tim Coombs and Rick Bastida, Australian Mental Health Outcomes Classification Network (AMHOCN)

-Advances in Data Visualisation the Qlik resource - Barry Walsh and Hilary Sharp - New Zealand Ministry of Health Keywords: data, information, visualisation, putting people at the centre
+Advances in Data Visualisation the Qlik resource - Barry Welsh and Hilary Sharp - New Zealand Ministry of Health Keywords: data, information, visualisation, putting people at the centre

 Qliksense was launched at MoH in October 2018.
 The Mental Health and Addiction Qlik application (app) was the first app to be developed and released.

 The MH&A Qlik app begins to overcome some of the sectors' concerns particularly about the accessibility of PRIMHD data.
 Over 290 users now have access to Qlik, of which 124 (including both MoH and Sector users) have accessed the MH&A app.
 Roll out of access to further users is planned, along with a review of the processes for licence distribution.

 All users are required to undergo training and complete assessments in order to gain access to Qlik, and this also covers working with sensitive health data.

 This session will focus on how MoH is using the current MH&A app, and the insights it provides.
 A video recording/demo will cover the different data sources that make up the app, including PRIMHD, Pharms and NMDS to give a view of MH&A services being accessed and provided across a range of settings.